 Happily, designer labels in the late '70s and early '80s loved the plaid, and you never know when you'll walk into a thrift store to find a mistakenly discarded plaid Gucci skirt or Valentino coat-dress that is truly individualist chic.
 A stylish tribute to the stringy-haired greats.
 Your inner grunge, runway-ready.
 (Not that you care about such things.)

-For more information on the grunge movement, vintage trends, and surprising runway looks, check out the links on the next page.
+For more information on the grunge movement, vintage trends, and surprising runway looks, check out the links below.

 - Basye, Ali.
 "The Day that Grunge Became Glam."
 On This Day in Fashion.
 Nov.
 3, 2010.
 (Sept.
 3, 2012) http://onthisdayinfashion.com/?p=7759